wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;But the person does not want to be eliminated.

 **M:**&ensp;The person is merely the result of a misunderstanding.
 In reality, there is no such thing.
 Feelings, thoughts and actions race before the watcher in endless succession, leaving traces in the brain and creating an illusion of continuity.
-A reflection of the watcher in the mind creates the sense of ‘I’ and the person acquires an apparently independent existence.
-In reality there is no person — only the watcher identifying himself with the ‘I’ and the ‘mine’.
-The teacher tells the watcher, “You are not this — there is nothing of yours in this except the little point of ‘I am’, which is the bridge between the watcher and his dream.
-‘I am this, I am that’ is dream, while pure ‘I am’ has the stamp of reality on it.
+A reflection of the watcher in the mind creates the sense of “I” and the person acquires an apparently independent existence.
+In reality there is no person — only the watcher identifying himself with the “I” and the “mine”.
+The teacher tells the watcher, “You are not this — there is nothing of yours in this except the little point of “I Am”, which is the bridge between the watcher and his dream.
+“I am this, I am that” is dream, while pure “I Am” has the stamp of reality on it.
 You have tasted so many things — all came to naught.
-Only the sense ‘I am’ persisted unchanged.
+Only the sense “I Am” persisted unchanged.
 Stay with the changeless among the changeful, until you are able to go beyond”.

 **Q:**&ensp;When will it happen?